Touch Screen Monitor Providers

 - Insight Touch – touchscreens products from 10″ to 98″ customized and supported in US.

 - TDS TOUCH– touchscreens of all technologies and design

 - Intuiface Interactive experience creation

 5-Wire Resistive Touchscreen

-is the most widely used touch technology today.
+has been the most widely used touch technology.
+Indestructible and works under maximum conditions.
 A resistive touch screen monitor is composed of a glass panel and a film screen, each covered with a thin metallic layer, separated by a narrow gap.
 When a user touches the screen, the two metallic layers make contact, resulting in electrical flow.
 The point of contact is detected by this change in voltage.

 SAW (Surface Acoustic Wave) touchscreen